ibra/ibra/README.md

 I mostly work with Unity, Rust and Typescript.

-Here are a few projects mine that may be of note:
+Here are a few projects of mine that may be of note:

 - [Ibralogue](https://github.com/ibra/Ibralogue) - A dialogue library for Unity written in **CSharp**.
 - [BotMyst](https://github.com/BotMyst/BotMystRevival) - A general purpose utility bot for Discord in **Javascript**.